 Thursday, July 16, 2015

 The return of course presented immediate contrasts.
 The airport and then the bus chewing up the suburbs in the half hour ride back to Geylang Serai processed slowly through the brain.
 Strange, a little eerie and ghostly.
 Stronger than anything in the next day or two was the Mall factor.
-It seemed the streets simply funneled between the malls.
+It seemed the streets simply funnelled between the malls.
 Unlike in Indonesia, there was nothing on the street, no life, nothing of consequence independent of the malls and housing.
-People moved from one to the other, sucked by the powerful aircon that often spilled onto the footpath enticingly.
+People moved from one to the other, sucked by the powerful aircon that often spilled enticingly onto the footpath.

 In Jogja the majority, the vast majority still, lived entirely without the mall, without the supermarket and all the branded chains.
-Untainted in any way the great majority.
+The great majority.
 They bore the heat.
-Most of them in fact were denied entry at the malls; muscled Security Guards uniformed and armed saw to that.
-Contrast Singapore
+Most of them in fact were denied entry at the malls; muscled Security Guards uniformed & armed saw to that.
+Contrast Singapore; contrast the humanity.
+Note the transformation.
+On each return more and more contrast.

 Another kind of stab was received from the street on the Monday, day two of the return.